Free Debuggers, Static Source Code Analysis Tools, Bug Trackers

 Valgrind is an x86 Linux debugger and profiler.
 It includes tools for detecting memory management errors (such as the use of uninitialised memory, use of memory after it has been freed, writing to areas of the stack that you should not write to, memory leaks, passing unitialised or unaddressable memory to system calls, reading or writing beyond the end of malloc'd blocks, misuse of POSIX threads API, mismatched memory allocation calls, overlapping source and destination pointers for memcpy() and related functions, etc), a cache profiler, and a thread debugger which is able to help you detect data races in multithreaded programs.

 WinDbg, included in the Windows Driver Kit (formerly known as the DDK), is a source level debugger with a graphical interface that allows you to debug both user-mode and kernel-mode code.
 You can view source code, set breakpoints, view variables including C++ objects, do stack traces, etc. It supports remote debugging, which is required if you are debugging kernel-mode code, but which may also be used to debug user-mode code.
-There are separate versions for the NT family (Windows NT 4, 2000, XP, Windows Server 2003) and the 9x family (only Windows ME is supported).
-You can debug both x86 and Itanium applications, services, drivers and the Windows kernel.
-The Debugging Tools for Windows Me available for the extremely unlikely situation where you are actually testing something for Windows ME.
+The tools available here are for Windows XP, Vista, 7, 8, 8.1 and 10 (and presumably later versions).
+There is a separate Debugging Tools for Windows Me available for the extremely unlikely situation where you are actually testing something for Windows ME.

 - UPS Debugger

 This is actually a graphical source level debugger for X Window, but it contains a built in C interpreter which can handle single or multiple source files.
 You can use it to build a byte-code executable and execute the interpreter on that executable.
 If you need an interpreter to debug or prototype programs, or to just learn the language, check this out.
 It supports the following platforms: Solaris, SunOS, Linux, FreeBSD, BSD/OS, and possibly other Unices.